ulftenaar/HKUStudentUnionHugo/content/archive/log/250624conversationCvB.md

 The attendees of the meeting were Pier, Tom, Rozemond and Robin for the Union.
 The HKU was represented by Judith, and Heleen of the CvB, Esther (spokesperson of the CvB), and Joris (director of the workshops).
 We agreed to talk about the Union in the first half hour and then talk about the Workshops for the remaining time.
 Heleen had to leave after the first half hour, and then Joris took her place.

-We were unfortunately not allowed to record the meeting, so this post is based on our own notes, and the notes we recieved from Esther.
+We were unfortunately not allowed to record the meeting, so this post is based on our own notes.
+Esther was making Notes of the meeting, and we asked if they could be sent to us, they agreed.
+But we never recieved these.
 The whole meeting had to be done in an hour, so there were a lot of things left, nonetheless we got a lot of new information.
 We will start with giving a summary of the workshops and then about the Union.
 In this post we will try to describe the information of the meeting as factual as possible.

 ### Workshops